Healthy weight in pregnancy

 How much weight should I gain during pregnancy?

 All of us gain some weight when we are pregnant, but the amount of weight a woman may gain in pregnancy can vary quite a lot from person to person.
 Only some of this weight gain is due to increased body fat (important to protect your baby and prepare for breastfeeding).
-There is also the weight of the baby, placenta, amniotic fluid (the protective fluid around your baby) and the extra fluid in your bloodstream.
-All these changes are really important for the health of your baby.
+There is also the weight of the baby, placenta, amniotic fluid (the protective fluid around your baby) and the extra fluid in your blood.
+All these changes are important for the health of your baby.
 Most of this weight gain in pregnancy occurs in the second and third trimesters, with minimal weight gain in the first trimester.

 Many pregnant women ask health professionals for advice on appropriate weight gain during pregnancy.
 However, there are no evidence-based UK guidelines on recommended weight gain ranges during pregnancy.